fveneri/Policy-Analytics-Climate-Shocks-on-education-/README.md

     - Municipality-level monthly precipitation: Aggregated rainfall for 1980-2022.
     - Municipal shapefiles
     - Population for 2022

-- [Data Clean](./data_processed/): Provides a balanced panel of municipalities, with educational outcomes and yearly information on climate shocks.
+- [Panel data](./data_processed/): Provides a balanced panel of municipalities, with educational outcomes and yearly information on climate shocks.